-The unit transformer is factory connected for 230V operation.
+NOTE: The unit transformer is factory connected for 240V operation.
 If the unit is to operate on 208V, reconnect the transformer primary lead as shown on the unit wiring diagram.
-The induced draft blower on some models is equipped with a low speed 230V lead (blue) and a low speed 208V lead (black).
-If equipped, connect the induced draft blower low speed 208V lead (black) in place of the low speed 230V lead (blue).
-Place the unused 230V lead on the "PARK" terminal located on ignition control.
+The induced draft blower on some models is equipped with a low speed 240V lead (blue) and a low speed 208V lead (black).
+If the unit is to operate on 208V, connect the induced draft blower low speed 208V lead (black) in place of the low speed 240V lead (blue).
+Place the unused 240V lead on the "PARK" terminal located on ignition control.